Back to Balance

 “Root down to rise up.”

-The deeper you connect to your body now, the stronger your foundation will be for whatever’s next.
+The deeper you connect to your body now, the stronger your foundation becomes for whatever comes next.

 Mira Schoppe